Treatment Choices: Long-Lasting Effect vs Temporary Control

 | Minimally Invasive Surgery | $1,000-2,000 (once) | $1,000-2,000 | >90% |

 ⚠️ Key Point: The 10-year cost of Botox could pay for more than 10 minimally invasive surgeries.
-Plus, odor returns when you stop Botox, while surgery is once and done.
+Plus, odor returns when you stop Botox, while surgery offers long-term improvement from a single procedure.

 How to Choose the Right Treatment?